quetzal-deploy/quetzal/README.md

 See `examples/secrets.nix` or the type definitions in `data/options.nix`.

-To upload secrets, use the `morph upload-secrets` subcommand, or pass `--upload-secrets` to `morph deploy`.
+To upload secrets, use the `quetzal upload-secrets` subcommand, or pass `--upload-secrets` to `quetzal deploy`.

 *Note:*
-Morph will automatically create directories parent to `secret.Destination` if they don't exist.
+Quetzal will automatically create directories parent to `secret.Destination` if they don't exist.
 New dirs will be owned by root:root and have mode 755 (drwxr-xr-x).
 Automatic directory creation can be disabled by setting `secret.mkDirs = false`.

 ### Health checks

-Morph has support for two types of health checks:
+Quetzal has support for two types of health checks:

 * command based health checks, which are run on the target host (success defined as exit code == 0)
-* HTTP based health checks, which are run from the host Morph is running on (success defined as HTTP response codes in the 2xx range)
+* HTTP based health checks, which are run from the host Quetzal is running on (success defined as HTTP response codes in the 2xx range)

 See `examples/healthchecks.nix` for an example.